Sperner's problem for G-independent families: Introduction

 \subsection{The $G$-independent hypercube: definition and motivation}

 Let $n \in \mathbb{N}$ and let $G=(V,E)$ be a graph on $V(G)=[n]=\{1,2\ldots \ n\}$. \begin{definition} A subset $A \subseteq [n]$ is \emph{$G$-independent} if $A$ is an edge-free set of vertices in $G$.
-The \emph{$G$-independent} hypercube $Q(G)=Q_n(G)$ is the collection of all $G$-independent subsets of $[n]$. \end{definition} $G$-independent hypercubes will be our main object of study in this paper.
+The \emph{$G$-independent hypercube} $Q(G)$ is the collection of all $G$-independent subsets of $[n]$. \end{definition} $G$-independent hypercubes are our main object of study in this paper.
 By definition, the $G$-independent hypercube is a subset of the $n$-dimensional hypercube $Q_n$.
-Indeed if $G$ is the graph with no edges, then $Q(G)$ is exactly $Q_n$.
+Indeed, if $G$ is the graph with no edges then $Q(G)$ is exactly $Q_n$, the collection of all subsets of $[n]$.

-In this paper, we will be particularly interested in $Q(G)$ when $G$ is the path of length $n-1$, $P_n$, or the cycle of length $n$, $C_n$.
-These can be thought as the space of zero-one strings of length $n$ with no consecutive ones (with winding round in the case of $C_n$).
-These are very natural combinatorial spaces, which have already appeared in a variety of contexts.
+We will be particularly interested in $Q(G)$ when $G$ is the path of length $n-1$, $P_n$, or the cycle of length $n$, $C_n$.
+These can be thought of as the collection of zero-one strings of length $n$ with no consecutive ones (with winding round in the case of $C_n$).
+These are natural combinatorial spaces, which have already appeared in a variety of contexts.
 Considered as graphs, the $G$-independent hypercubes $Q(P_n)$ and $Q(C_n)$ have been studied as an efficient network topology in parallel computing~\cite{Hsu93, HsuChungDas97, Stojmenovic98}.
 In this setting, they are known as the \emph{Fibonacci cube} and the \emph{Lucas cube} respectively.
 Cohen, Fachini and K\"orner~\cite{CohenFachiniKorner10} gave bounds for the size of large antichains in $Q(P_n)$ in connection with skewincidence, a new class of problems lying halfway between intersection problems and capacity problems for graphs.
-Talbot~\cite{Talbot03} proved a direct analogue of the Erd\H os--Ko--Rado theorem~\cite{ErdosKoRado61} for the Lucas cube $Q(C_n)$: \begin{definition} Let $r$ be an integer with $0 \leq r \leq n$.
-The \emph{$r^{\textrm{th}}$ layer} of the $G$-independent hypercube, $Q^{(r)}(G)$, is the collection of all $G$-independent subsets of $[n]$ of size $r$. \end{definition} \begin{theorem}[Talbot] Let $\mathcal{A} \subseteq Q^{(r)}(C_n)$ be a family of pairwise intersecting sets, and let
+Talbot~\cite{Talbot03} proved a direct analogue of the Erd\H os--Ko--Rado theorem~\cite{ErdosKoRado61} for the Lucas cube $Q(C_n)$.
+To state his result, we need to make a standard definition. \begin{definition} Let $r$ be an integer with $0 \leq r \leq n$.
+The \emph{$r^{\textrm{th}}$ layer} of the $G$-independent hypercube, denoted by $Q^{(r)}(G)$, is the collection of all $G$-independent subsets of $[n]$ of size $r$. \end{definition} We can now state Talbot's theorem. \begin{theorem}[Talbot] Let $\mathcal{A} \subseteq Q^{(r)}(C_n)$ be a family of pairwise intersecting sets, and let $\mathcal{A}^{\star}$ be the collection of all $C_n$-independent $r$-sets containing $1$.
+Then $\vert \mathcal{A} \vert \leq \vert \mathcal{A}^{\star} \vert$. \end{theorem} Talbot's proof used an ingenious cyclic compression argument and easily adapts to the $Q(P_n)$ setting as well.
+In this case, the study of $Q(C_n)$ was motivated by a conjecture of Holroyd and Johnson~\cite{Holroyd99} on the independence number of a vertex-critical subset of the Kneser graph first identified by Schrijver~\cite{Schrijver78}.